DR. DANIEL VITT

 Drug discovery, drug substance & product development, business development, etc.

 Worldwide business development since 2001

 Pushing business development to a new level

-More than 30 years of financial management experience in the life sciences industry
+Nearly two decades of financial experience in the life sciences industry